MilkDrop: History

 MilkDrop v2.0 was released in 2007 and introduced Per Pixel Shader support.
 New features included DirectX 9.0 support and the ability to use pixel shaders within presets.
 Milkdrop is implemented in Winamp v5.66 and ProjectM.
 The source code for MilkDrop 2.25c was released under the BSD license in May 2013.

-MilkDrop 2.25d was released in December 2022 (along with Winamp v5.9) but it broke backwards compatibility with some presets.
+MilkDrop 2.25d was released in December 2022 as part of Winamp v5.9, an update that migrated Winamp from Visual Studio 2008 to Visual Studio 2019.
+It broke backwards compatibility with some presets.
+It was released under a source-available license along with the rest of Winamp in September 2024.

 Reception

 According to the Winamp main download page, the milkdrop plugin and its predecessor Geiss were the most downloaded plugins overall, with 2,737,890 and 4,686,010 downloads (on 10 August 2014), respectively.